 All hot and cold water systems in residential properties are a possible source of legionella bacteria growth.
 The main areas of risk are where the bacteria can multiply and spread in things like, for example, spray from shower heads.

-In line with our legal obligations, we regularly check, monitor and carry out tests in our schemes to make sure the water systems are clean.
+In line with our legal obligations, we regularly check, monitor and carry out tests in certain homes to make sure the water systems are clean.

-If you think you, or someone in your home or scheme has contacted legionnaires disease, contact your doctor immediately.
+If you think you, or someone in your home has contacted legionnaires disease, contact your doctor immediately.

 Fire Safety